 Okay, there are really two parts to the story.
 And the first part starts very well.
-From the very earliest days the Church and its theologians have taken Paul’s vision in Romans five of the two men Adam and Christ who determine the destiny of all people to be a very strong dominant image in salvation.
+From the very earliest days, the church and its theologians have taken Paul’s vision in Romans 5:12–21 of the two men Adam and Christ, who determine the destiny of all people to be a very strong dominant image in salvation.
 There are two men — Adam and Christ.
 And we all depend on one of them for our salvation.
 In Adam we all fell.
 In Christ those who are united to him are saved.

-Now that became such a strong feature in the theology of the early Church that people began to think what is Eve’s place in this?
-So it wasn’t just Adam who fell.
+Now that became such a strong feature in the theology of the early church that people began to think, what is Eve’s place in this?
+It wasn’t just Adam who fell.
 It was Eve who fell as well.
 And so they began to see a man and a woman are the origin of our damnation.
-And to see a nice tidiness as this first Adam and a last Adam — according to Paul in 1 Corinthians 15 — so some theologians started to play with the idea that there was a first Eve and a last Eve who would be Mary.
+And to see a nice tidiness as this first Adam and a last Adam — according to Paul in 1 Corinthians 15:22 — some theologians started to play with the idea that there was a first Eve and a last Eve who would be Mary.
 And this began to develop very, very slowly into the idea that somehow Mary might be a co-partner in the work of salvation.
-And so Pope John Paul II was a believer in Mary as co-redemptrix, a redeemer alongside Christ, which, of course, goes directly against what you read in Acts 4:12 that there is one name under heaven by which all men may be saved, Jesus Christ.
+And so Pope John Paul II was a believer in Mary as co-redemptrix, a redeemer alongside Christ, which, of course, goes directly against what you read in Acts 4:12: “There is no other name under heaven given among men by which we must be saved” — Jesus Christ.

-And the other thing I think we see with Luther is because Luther felt he couldn’t love God —Indeed, Luther said: I hated the righteous God who condemned sinners — you have to place your heart and your affections somewhere on someone who appears lovely.
-And since Christ didn’t appear lovely, what Luther said he and his fellow monks did is they placed their affections elsewhere on Mary and on the saints, because Mary, this mother figure seemed to have a compassion that Jesus didn’t.
-And that, I think, explains why if you talk, say, to an Italian Roman Catholic today you will often get a strong sense of how much it is not just that Mary is important figure for them, but they love her.
+And the other thing I think we see with Luther is because Luther felt he couldn’t love God — indeed, Luther said: I hated the righteous God who condemned sinners — you have to place your heart and your affections somewhere on someone who appears lovely.
+And since Christ didn’t appear lovely, what Luther said he and his fellow monks did is they placed their affections elsewhere on Mary and on the saints.
+Mary, this mother figure, seemed to have a compassion that Jesus didn’t.
+And that, I think, explains why if you talk, say, to an Italian Roman Catholic today you will often get a strong sense of how much it is not just that Mary is an important figure for them, but they love her.
 There is a real warmth of affection.
 And I think that, again, betrays that view that Christ is not a compassionate and faithful high priest.
-Therefore you need someone who will do that job for him.
+Therefore, you need someone who will do that job for him.

-And so Hebrews 4:14–16 would be the theological response you would give to someone who was praying to Mary, that Jesus is our compassionate high priest and we can go directly to him.
+And so Hebrews 4:14–16 would be the theological response you would give to someone who was praying to Mary: Jesus is our “great high priest” and we can go directly to him.